sharedstreets/sharedstreets-ref-system/README.md

 SharedStreets uses 128-bit shorthand identifiers to relate data within the SharedStreets referencing system.
 These IDs provide a basemap-independent system for linking to street segment references, intersections and geometries. **These identifiers are generated deterministically using a hash of the underlying data.** This means that two different users with the same input data can generate matching SharedStreets identifiers.
 This simplifies data sharing, allowing users to match data using shorthand IDs whenever possible.

 ### Generating references + data tiles
 SharedStreets street and intersection references can be pre-generated from OSM data using the [SharedStreets Builder](https://github.com/sharedstreets/sharedstreets-builder) application.
-This allows anyone to rapidly match their data against existing segement references.
+This allows anyone to rapidly match their data against existing segment references.

 As part of the DRAFT release pre-generated SharedStreets tiles for New York City are included in this repository.
-Users can generate their own tiles for any abetrary OSM data set using the Builder applicatoin.
+Users can generate their own tiles for any betray OSM data set using the Builder application.
 Once the data specification is finalized a SharedStreets will generate and maintain a global data tile set.

 The DRAFT release of SharedStreets uses JSON files, cut into mercator tiles at zoom level 10.
 These DRAFT tiles are verbose -- they are designed to